You're not stuck because

 Zero Risk.
 Complete Confidence.

 Do the work for 30 days.
 If you've followed the framework and don't feel a measurable shift in clarity and direction, I'll refund you completely — no questions, no hoops, no hard feelings.
-I've never had to honor this guarantee.
-But I offer it because you've been burned enough by things that didn't deliver.
+I offer this because you've been burned enough by things that didn't deliver.
 This will.

 The Decision